Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Results

 The goal of this work is to produce a generic ground-based CR detection model.
 In order to understand how well the models trained on LCO CR dataset perform on unseen instruments, we produced a test dataset consisting of $98$ images from the \textit{Gemini Observatory's GMOS North and South} telescopes \citep{1996RMxAC...4...75G}.
 The ground-truth CR masks are reduced by the \texttt{DRAGONS} software \citep{2019ASPC..523..321L} with \texttt{hsigma=5.0} to match the setting we used to produce the LCO training data.

-The two deep-learning models trained on \textit{LCO} data are tested on unseen data from \textit{GMOS-N/S} telescopes to compare their relative loss in performance, presented in Fig.~\ref{fig:gemini_roc} and Table~\ref{table:baseline_results}. \texttt{Cosmic-CoNN} has consistent or better precision at $95\%$ recall while \texttt{deepCR} has $-13\%$ and $-8\%$ loss in precision on 1$\times$1 and 2$\times$2 binning images, respectively.
-The lower relative performance loss of about $-4\%$ and $-2\%$ in TPR at $0.01\%$ FPR (compared to a performance loss of about $-14\%$ and $-12\%$, respectively, for \texttt{deepCR}), also shows that the \texttt{Cosmic-CoNN} framework is superior in producing more generic CR detection models.
+\edit1{As shown in Fig.~\ref{fig:gemini_roc} and Table~\ref{table:baseline_results}, at 95\% Recall the deepCR-trained model has $-13.19\%$ and $-7.59\%$ loss in Precision on Gemini's 1$\times$1 and 2$\times$2 binning images, respectively, comparing to its performance on LCO images, while the Cosmic-CoNN model has consistent precisions of $-1.67\%$ and $+2.99\%$.
+It shows that the Cosmic-CoNN framework is superior in producing more generic models for unseen instruments not included in the training data.}

 Examples of detection discrepancy are shown in Fig.~\ref{fig:gemini_detection}.
-While both models are able to detect the straight ``muon tracks," the \texttt{Cosmic-CoNN} model is better at detecting the complete ``worm-shaped'' CRs that frequently appear in the \textit{GMOS-N/S} images.
-The visible discrepancy from \texttt{deepCR}'s prediction verified our concern over the batch normalization's dependency on training data's statistics (discussed in \S\ref{subsec:normalization}).
-The instrument-specific model produced by the \texttt{deepCR} framework performs much better on the test portion of the \textit{LCO} training dataset but lacks the generality for new instruments that are not included in the training data.
+The Cosmic-CoNN model is better at detecting complete CRs of arbitrary shapes, especially the ``worm-shaped'' CRs that frequently appear in the \textit{GMOS-N/S} images.

-The \texttt{Cosmic-CoNN} model's consistent performance on data from other CCD imagers also shows the large, diverse LCO CR dataset produces rich cosmic-ray feature coverage that could be effectively generalized to other ground-based instruments.
-Fig.~\ref{fig:nres_demo} (top row) shows the detection result of a heavily CR-contaminated image.
+The Cosmic-CoNN model's consistent performance on other CCD imagers also shows the large, diverse LCO CR dataset produces rich cosmic-ray feature coverage that could be effectively generalized to other ground-based instruments.
+Fig.~\ref{fig:nres_demo} (top row) shows the robust detection result of a heavily CR-contaminated image \edit1{from Gemini GMOS-N}.

+\edit1{\cite{BHAVANAM2022100625} recently tested Cosmic-CoNN on DECam data \citep{Flaugher_2015} and showed it generalizes well to yet another unseen instrument - our Cosmic-CoNN model trained on the LCO CR dataset achieved a precision of 96.60\% at 95.0\% recall, a similar performance as in Gemini's 2$\times$2 binning images (Table \ref{table:baseline_results}).
+Their improvement of adding attention gate modules \citep{oktay2018attention} only brought marginal performance gain: 0.12\% higher in true positive rate at 0.01\% false positive rate and 0.07\% higher in precision at 95.0\% recall than training with the original Cosmic-CoNN framework.
+We argue potentially better performance from Cosmic-CoNN as \cite{BHAVANAM2022100625} incorrectly trained on $256^2$ pixel patches, which is against our training strategy discussed in Sec.~\ref{subsec:sampling}.}